Caridad Svich: Career

 Caridad Svich is the founder of theatre alliance and publisher NoPassport.
 Her work has impacted communities of multiple diversities and has responded to the Deepwater Horizon oil spill, veterans and their families, survivors of trauma and those committed to artistic expression of advocacy for US Latin writing voices, and engagement with representations of the “fragile shores” in our lives, amongst others.

 Svich sustains a career as a theatrical translator as well, mainly of the dramatic work of Federico García Lorca.
 She has received fellowships from the Radcliffe Institute for Advanced Study, NEA/TCG, PEW Charitable Trust, and California Arts Council.
 She has trained for four consecutive years with Maria Irene Fornes in INTAR Theatre's HPRL Lab.

 Svich teaches creative writing and playwriting at Rutgers University–New Brunswick and Primary Stages’ Einhorn School of Performing Arts.
 She has been a guest lecturer at the Yale School of Drama and a visiting faculty member at Bennington College.
-She has also has taught playwriting at Bard College, Barnard College, Denison University, Ohio State University, ScriptWorks, University of California, San Diego, and Yale School of Drama.
+She has also taught playwriting at Bard College, Barnard College, Denison University, Ohio State University, ScriptWorks, University of California, San Diego, and Yale School of Drama.

-Svich was the co-organizer and curator of After Orlando, a collection of new 3–to-5 minute plays responding to the 2016 shooting at Pulse nightclub.
-Over 40 theatrical institutions and universities nationwide and abroad participated.
+Svich was the co-organizer and curator of After Orlando, a collection of new 3– to 5– minute plays responding to the 2016 shooting at Pulse nightclub in Orlando, Florida.
+Over 40 theatrical institutions and universities in the United States and other countries participated.

-In 2023 her play Arbor Falls was performed at Grinnell College.
+In 2023 her play Arbor Falls was performed at Grinnell College in Iowa.